grannycart/city-mold-breaking/unpublished/original-canon-for-planners.md

 riches --- why that's right, and why that is taking a real "gdp" money-first view of cities.
 (What people really want from cities is _life_, money is just a nice common side effect of vibrant life.)
+* Too obvious

 ## Nature's Metropolis
 Mostly the grain elevator chapters
+* Maybe too obvious

 ## The Power Broker
 Don't be afraid of reading it because of the size, it's a total page turner.
 Find that quote from Caro "I thought if I could write something about Moses I could say something about the nature of power."
+* Too obvious

 ## SPQR
 If this book does what Mary Beard's documentary about the Romans does
 --- talk about the nature of the economics of Empire on the daily life of city building, then definitely include it here.
+* Would have to actually read this

 ## The City In History
 See your notes for this.
 I'm _sure_ there's some of it that belongs on this list.
+* Too obvious

 ## The Essence of Decision
 Maybe?
 Mostly because it talks about how government works?
 It's just